 One of the best parts about visiting Paris is its efficient public transportation system.
 Here are the key options you should consider:

 - Metro: The Paris Metro is fast and affordable.
 With over 300 stations, it connects nearly every part of the city.
 Purchasing a multi-day pass can save you money if you plan to use it often.
+Get your train ticket using the Bonjour RATP App

 - Buses: Buses are a great way to see the city above ground.
 They run frequently and offer scenic views of Paris’s beautiful streets.
+Bus tickets can be bo

 - Baguettes: Freshly baked baguettes are a staple.
 Grab one from a local bakery and enjoy it with cheese or jam.

-- Croissants: Start your day with a buttery croissant at a café.
+- Croissants: Start your day with a buttery croissant at a Café.
 Pair it with a cup of coffee for the full experience.

 - Crepes: Available sweet or savory, crepes can be found on street corners and are a must-try when exploring the city.